 'Beatrix Potter meets Quentin Tarantino'

-His work with screen printing gurus Screen One (Banksy, China Mike, Nick Walker, Sick Boy etc.), has been described variously as ‘Bucolic Street Art’ and ‘Potter meets Tarantino’ – a reclusive country cousin of the Bristol art scene..?
-Not really – Harry is hard to pigeonhole, he lets his characters do the talking.
+His work with screen printing gurus Screen One (Banksy, Nick Walker etc.), has been described as ‘Bucolic Street Art’, where as his current Happy Year series has been compared to the work of Beatrix Potter.
+Always the outsider, Harry is hard to pigeonhole, he lets his characters do the talking.